"As always, VT City Marathon is well organized and so much fun. We appreciate all your work to make it such an enjoyable experience."

 Wow, running in the Marathon isn't cheap.
 Where does all the money go?
 RunVermont is a registered 501(c)3, not for profit organization, which means we're not in this business to make money.
 Nearly all of your entry fee goes towards producing the Marathon.
 While the KeyBank Vermont City Marathon enjoys tremendous support from many sponsors, sponsorship income does not cover the cost of race production.
 Expenses beyond the scope of sponsorship include all the elements that each runner actually touches, items like your shirt, bibs, timing services, race bags, cups, food, medals and so on.
 Additionally, we expend significant funds to provide a safe event, in terms of both course safety and emergency medical services.
 It takes close to 100 police officers to provide traffic and pedestrian safety all along the course.
 The course also requires miles of fencing, cones, sawhorses and other supplies.
 And one of the more important elements of the event… port-o-lets.

 As the largest one day sporting event in Vermont, we often have to go outside the state to acquire the level of support required for the race.
-Course barricades come from out of state and our bagel sponsor even has to bring bakers in from out of state to provide enough fresh product to feed hungry runners.
-We also spend a significant amount of money for tents and venue rentals, permitting fees and printing collateral materials (like your Runner's Handbook and course maps) and training materials and shirts for the volunteers.
+Course barricades come from out of state as do many other supplies in the quantities we need to support all the runners.
+We also spend a significant amount of money for tents and venue rentals, permitting fees and printing collateral materials (like your Runner's and Spectator's Guide with course maps) and training materials and shirts for the volunteers.
 And did we mention port-o-lets?

 Other significant expenses include event marketing costs and staff compensation.
 RunVermont is a year-round organization offering programs and services in addition to the marathon.
 Most of these other programs and events are self-sustaining.
 The one RunVermont offering that is not self-sustaining are the Youth programs.
 Consistent with the mission of RunVermont, any and all proceeds that are recognized from the marathon support the presentation of RunVermont’s youth running programs including Ready, Set, Run!, the YAM Scramand the Junior Youth Relay.

 I sold my team to someone else, now what?
 I bought a team from someone, now what?
 Visit the Relay Team Registration Page for detailed information on how to change team captains.
-All relay transfers must be submitted online by May 10, 2013.There is no fee for team changes through May 10, 2013.
-After May 10, 2013 ALL team changes must be made at Race Packet Pick-Up at the EXPO on Friday or Saturday, May 24 & 25, 2013.
+All relay transfers must be submitted online by May 9, 2014.There is no fee for team changes through May 9, 2014.
+After May 9, 2014 ALL team changes must be made at Race Packet Pick-Up at the EXPO on Friday or Saturday, May 23 & 24, 2014.
 A $10 late-change fee will apply; proceeds from this fee will be donated to the Friends of the Island Line Trail "Bikepath Rehabilitation Fund".

 Can someone pick up my race packet for me at the EXPO?
 Each relay team must designate ONE registered team member to pick up the Bibs/ChronoTrack B-Tags, race packet, and t-shirts for the entire team.
 Photo ID is required, NO exceptions.